caseproof/pretty-links-chrome-extension/README.md

 ## Updates
 The extension can be updated by:
 1. Downloading the latest version
-2. Running `npm install` and `npm run build`
+2. Running `npm install` to update dependencies
-3. Updating the extension in Chrome using "Load unpacked"
+3. Updating the extension in Chrome by clicking "Load unpacked" and selecting the `core-files` folder
 4. Your settings will be preserved between updates

 ## Contributing